-Final Manuscript Preparation Guidelines for Bridges: Conversations in Global Politics
+Final Manuscript Preparation Guidelines for Bridges: Conversations in Global Politics and Public Policy

 For Guidelines on Paper Submissions click here

 For Guidelines on Multimedia Submissions click here

 Papers should not have been previously published, nor be currently under consideration elsewhere.
 Please attach to every submission a letter confirming that all authors have agreed to the submission and that the article is not currently being considered for publication by any other journal.
 Authors are required to accept the copyright terms of Bridges: Conversations in Global Politics and Public Policy.

 Authors must submit manuscripts via this website and all submissions must include a audio/video component.
 See guidelines for video submissions or contact the Bridges: Conversations in Global Politics and Public Policy editorial staff at .